tczajka/bootstrap/README.md

 editor such as `vi`, `emacs` or `gedit`.

-We *could* make do without even these tools and build our own operating system and a text editor from scratch.
+We *could* make do without even these tools and build our own operating system and a text editor from scratch on a raw machine.
+That would be much harder for the readers to reproduce.
 Maybe some day.

 ## The plan